10d9e/fhe-lwr/README.md

 *Let's take a breath and ponder...*

-Such a scheme would require the SHE used for error encryption to be compatible with the LWR-based system in terms of the operations it supports and the way it handles errors.
-It would also require a method for ensuring that the homomorphic operations on the encrypted error do not introduce additional errors that compound beyond control.
+*Such a scheme would require the SHE used for error encryption to be compatible with the LWR-based system in terms of the operations it supports and the way it handles errors.
+It would also require a method for ensuring that the homomorphic operations on the encrypted error do not introduce additional errors that compound beyond control.*

-The formal expression I've outlined is an oversimplification and would need to be fleshed out with precise mathematical definitions, including how messages are encoded into the system, the exact nature of the rounding, and the construction of the homomorphic operations.
+*The sketch above is an oversimplification and would need to be fleshed out with precise mathematical definitions, including how messages are encoded into the system, the exact nature of the rounding, and the construction of the homomorphic operations.*

 *In an imaginative analogy...*

-It's like having a noise-canceling headphone (the SHE scheme) that listens to the background noise (the rounding error) and plays an inverse frequency (encrypted error value) to cancel it out.
-However, the headphone must be perfectly tuned to the specific noise pattern, and if it misjudges the noise even slightly, it might end up amplifying it instead of canceling it.
+*It's like having a noise-canceling headphone (the SHE scheme) that listens to the background noise (the rounding error) and plays an inverse frequency (encrypted error value) to cancel it out.
+However, the headphone must be perfectly tuned to the specific noise pattern, and if it misjudges the noise even slightly, it might end up amplifying it instead of canceling it.*

 In practice, developing such a meta-encryption bootstrapping method would be groundbreaking work in the field of lattice-based cryptography.
 It would involve both theoretical innovations as well as practical implementations and security analyses to ensure it functions correctly and securely.